 A team from Wessex Archaeology is nearing completion of the first phase of archaeological works at Rossington Inland Port, near Doncaster, South Yorkshire.
-CgMs Consulting commissioned Wessex Archaeology to carry out geophysical survey, evaluation and excavations of the 40 hectare site, which has been carried out over the past two and half years.
+CgMs Consulting commissioned Wessex Archaeology to carry out geophysical survey, evaluation and excavations of the 40 hectare site, which has been carried out over two and half years.
 Our work with CgMs has provided an excellent overview of the archaeology of the site, which we hope to publish in the Yorkshire Archaeological Journal.

 The site lies approximately 4 km west of the Rossington Roman fort, built in the mid-1st century AD, and close to the nearby Romano-British pottery production site at Rossington Bridge.
 During the medieval period the site was largely wetland common, with much of the present field pattern probably resulting from a programme of drainage and land improvement by the Dutch engineer Cornelius Vermuyden in the early 17th century.